npg70/galbreath-old/people/galbreath-john-1815.md

 [^census1861]: Household of John Galbraith, UK Census 1861 from [FindMyPast](https://www.findmypast.com/transcript?id=GBC%2F1861%2F0022162723).
 Lists his estimated birth year of 1814, occupation as "distillery man", along with Archibald, John, Duncan and the mother-in-law of Annabell Beith b.
 1791 Killean, Argyllshire, Scotland.

 [^census1871]: Household of John Galbraith, UK Census 1871 from [FindMyPast](https://www.findmypast.com/transcript?id=GBC/1871/0023441340).
 Only John and Mary are listed.
 His occupation listed as "laborer", birthdate of 1814, birthplace of Clachan.

+[^census1881]: House of Archibald Galbraith, UK Census 1881 from [FindMyPast](https://www.findmypast.com/transcript?id=GBC/1881/0029344266&expand=true).
+Living with his son Archibald, as a widower, occupation "distillery workman", birth year of 1814, birthplace of Kilcalmonell (parish), which is next to Clachan.